butterfly1of4/GA-responsive-webiste/README.md

 Requirements
 Pick a design implemented in Adobe XD from the provided collection of designs.

-You can find the designs here.
+You can find the designs here. just check the link

 Pick from the Easy or Medium folders.
 Pick something that seems challenging but manageable!